Medieval Genoa Tour

 Tour Details

-The tour will start next to the Embriaci Tower, one of the only medieval towers that have survived up until the present day, and a symbol of the ancient Genovese nobility.
-From here, we'll head over to Campopisano, an area that holds a lesser-known but intriguing chapter in the city's history, and the Church of Santa Maria di Castello, an example of medieval architecture.
+We'll meet at the designated time in front of the Tourist Information Office at the Old Port, where we'll begin this walking tour of medieval Genoa.
+The tour will start next to the Embriaci Tower, one of the only medieval towers that have survived, symbolizing the ancient Genovese nobility.
+From here, we'll head over to Campopisano, an area with a fascinating chapter in the city's history, and the Church of Santa Maria di Castello, showcasing medieval architecture and beliefs.

-Lastly, we'll visit the Sant'Agostino Museum, exploring its triangular cloister, the adjoining church, and the remains of the mausoleum of Margaret of Brabant, a work by the sculptor Giovanni Pisano.
+Lastly, we'll explore the Sant'Agostino Museum, including its triangular cloister, the adjoining church, and the remains of the mausoleum of Margaret of Brabant, a work by the sculptor Giovanni Pisano.
+The tour will conclude after 2.5 hours at the museum's exit.

 Prices